LindaSchonfeldt/aetrocity/README.md

 - 👋 Hi, I’m @aetrocity
 - 👀 I’m interested in interaction design, psychology and self development.
 - 🌱 I’m currently learning Java.
-- 💞️ I’m looking to collaborate on anything
+- 💞️ I’m looking to collaborate on anything that sparks my interest.
 - 📫 How to reach me discord (LindaS#6832)

 <!---